What can you do with your customer database?

 Also, we see that most mails have the same domain, which allows us to conclude that the visit to our beer tasting was probably a company outing.
 If we see this pattern more often in our customer database, we may want to consider offering a 'company outing package'.

 2. Using a customer database to find sponsors.

 The second point of attention is finding sponsors and, believe it or not; our customer database is invaluable in this respect.
 You can expect any potential sponsor to ask the question ''What's in it for me?”.

 The answer: ''Your target group will be at the tasting and are potential buyers of your product or service, after all''.

 To discover our target group, we’ll go back to downloading our customer database.
 When we were sending emails, we selected 'Direct Mail' from the dropdown menu, but now that we’re looking for sponsors, we’ll choose 'Orders'.

 After downloading the file, we’ll open it and see something similar to this:

 EVENTIX TIP: Lost your ticket(s)?
-If you have a visitor at your entrance who has lost their ticket(s), you can use the order_id in the first column to find
+If you have a visitor at your entrance who has lost their ticket(s), you can use the order_id in the first column to find them